-This 5-Year Outreach and Implementation Strategy is a result of a collaboration between the North Central Texas Council of Governments (NCTCOG), consultants, and the iSWM Implementation Subcommittee with the intent to:
+This 5-Year Outreach and Implementation Strategy Plan is a result of a collaboration between the North Central Texas Council of Governments (NCTCOG), consultants, and the iSWM Implementation Subcommittee with the intent to:

-- Increase awareness of iSWM and iSWM principals. - Identify key agencies, personnel and stakeholders (staff, leadership, elected officials) that need to be engaged through community outreach and with what level of frequency. - Plan for continuous improvement to the program's technical content and training program. - Refine the vision and messaging plan to be implemented over the next 5 years.
+- Increase awareness of iSWM and iSWM principals. - Identify key levels (staff, leadership, elected officials) that need to be engaged and with what level of frequency. - Refine the vision and messaging plan to be implemented over the next 5 years.

-In order to achieve these goals, the implementation plan outlines specific tasks in the attempt to reach target audiences in multiple ways at different times to engage decision makers at cities in North Texas primarily through staff, elected and appointed officials, and the real estate development community.
+In order to achieve these goals, the implementation plan outlines specific tasks in the attempt to reach target audiences in multiple ways at different times to influence decision makers at Cities in North Texas primarily through staff, elected and appointed officials, and the real estate development community.